Bankruptcy and credit card delinquency statistics

 The health of the credit card industry is best measured not by the number of people with cards, but rather the number who pay their bills.
-Roughly 1 out of 20 Americans with credit files are at least 30 days late on a credit card or other nonmortgage account, according to a 2014 report by the Urban Institute.1 Bad payment habits can lead to more fees, lower credit scores and, in some cases, bankruptcy.
+Bad payment habits can lead to more fees, lower credit scores and, in some cases, bankruptcy.

 The good news for consumers is that bankruptcies are down.
-Approximately 255,000 Americans had a bankruptcy added to their credit reports in the first quarter of 2015 -- 4.1 percent fewer than a year earlier, and the lowest quarterly total since early 2006.2
+About 204,000 consumers had a bankruptcy notation added to their credit reports in the fourth quarter of 2016, 4 percent fewer than in the same quarter 2015 and a new series low.2

-The New York Federal Reserve Bank measures credit card delinquencies slightly differently.
+The Federal Reserve Bank of New York measures credit card delinquencies slightly differently.
 It looks at the percent of balances that are at least 90 days late.
-For the first quarter of 2015, that rate was 8.38 percent, up slightly from the three previous quarters but still significantly lower than during the height of the financial crisis.2
+For the final quarter of 2016, that rate was 7.1 percent, unchanged from the previous quarter.2

-Charge-offs, another indicator of credit risk, are down, too.
+However, charge-offs, another indicator of credit risk, are up.
 A charge-off occurs when a card issuer gives up on collecting a particular debt.
-The charge-off rate on credit card loans from the top 100 banks was 3.03 percent in the fourth quarter of 2014, down from 3.39 percent the year before.6
+The charge-off rate on credit card loans from the top 100 banks was 3.33 percent in the fourth quarter of 2016, up from 2.92 percent the year before.6

 Some demographic groups are more likely than others to miss bill payments.
-Generally, the younger the consumer, the higher their delinquency rates, with those under 40 years old seeing a slight increase in their delinquency rates between Q1 2014 and Q1 2015.5
+Generally, the younger the consumer group, the higher their delinquency rates, with those under 40 years old seeing a slight increase in their delinquency rates between Q3 2014 and Q3 2015.8

 |90+ day credit card delinquency rates for various age groups|

 Certain states tend to have higher delinquency rates than others, too.
-According to TransUnion's data from the first quarter of 2015, Mississippi had the highest credit card delinquency rate and North Dakota had the lowest.5
+According to TransUnion's data from the fourth quarter of 2016, Mississippi had the highest credit card delinquency rate and Wisconsin had the lowest.5

-Collection agencies work on behalf of lenders and third-party debt collectors to reclaim past due debts.
+Collection agencies work on behalf of lenders and third-party debt collectors to reclaim past-due debts.
 But fewer people are getting calls from collectors.
 In the first quarter of 2015, 13.6 percent of consumers had one or more debts in collections.
 That's up slightly from the fourth quarter of 2014, but lower than any other period since the fourth quarter of 2008.
-The average amount they owed -- $1,376 -- was the lowest mark since the fourth quarter of 2010.2
+The average amount they owed – $1,376 – was the lowest mark since the fourth quarter of 2010.1